bridgetownrb/bridgetown/bridgetown-website/src/_docs/collections.md

 ## Custom Metadata

 It's also possible to add custom metadata to a collection.
-You simply add additional keys to the collection config and they'll be made available in templates.
+You add additional keys to the collection config and they'll be made available in templates.
 For example, if you specify this:

 ```yaml